catmaid/CATMAID/sphinx-doc/source/importing_data.rst

 ``project.yaml``.
 If this file is found a folder remains potential project.
 A folder is ignored, though, when the project file is not available.

+Also note, that such a data folder needs to be made accessible by the webserver.
+Otherwise, the CATMAID front-end won't be able to retrieve and show image data.
+The "Note" box at the beginning of this section has more details on this.

 Importing skeletons through the API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^